Burundi police teargas protesters opposing presidential third term

 The civil war pitted the then-Tutsi-dominated army against rebels from the Hutu ethnic group.
 The army has since been reformed and has in the past said it would not intervene in the political crisis.

-At least 6,000 Burundians have fled to neighbouring Rwanda in recent weeks.
+At least 6,000 Burundians have fled to neighboring Rwanda in recent weeks.
 A Western diplomat said they appeared to be both Tutsi and Hutu and that Rwanda feared more could come.

 Rwanda, which has a similar ethnic make-up, was the scene of a 1994 genocide in which about 800,000 mostly Tutsis and moderate Hutus were killed.